- Name: Kathrine Vigdel

 Share a favorite quote, guiding motto, or perhaps your life’s purpose statement.

 “Life is so urgent and necessitates living slow.
 It’s only the amateurs—and that I’ve been, and it’s been ugly—who thinks slow and urgent are contradictory.”- Ann Voskamp

 Her book One Thousand Gifts was a real game-changer for me.
-I will always have ten thousand little things I want to accomplish, dreams to make a reality, things to learn, people to meet and places to go, but I am slowly learning to do all those things in a completely different pace than before.
+I will always have ten thousand little things I want to accomplish, dreams to make a reality, things to learn, people to meet, and places to go, but I am slowly learning to do all those things at a completely different pace than before.

 How do you celebrate everyday successes, no matter how small or large?

 I punch my fist in the air, going “yesssss.”
 Or, whenever I’m stuck, I name ten good things that have happened or exist that day.
 It reminds me that me being here on earth, being me, is success in itself.